W

 Large project

-- Put on protective clothing such as disposable coveralls, boots, gloves and of course we wear respirators for extra protection.
+- Put on protective clothing such as disposable coveralls, boots, and gloves, and of course, we wear respirators for extra protection.

 - Soak bird droppings in water and shovel them.
 This method avoids the risk of using high-powered water hoses.
-Collect wet materials in a heavy-duty plastic bag or other type of secure container and dispose of with regular trash.
+Collect wet materials in a heavy-duty plastic bag or another type of secure container and dispose of them with the regular trash.

 - After cleaning an area, wash it off regularly to prevent future buildup.